IvanKunjasic/daytona/pkg/apiclient/docs/RunnerMetadata.md

 ### NewRunnerMetadata

-`func NewRunnerMetadata(providers []ProviderInfo, runnerId string, runningJobs int32, updatedAt string, uptime int32, ) *RunnerMetadata`
+`func NewRunnerMetadata(providers []ProviderInfo, runnerId string, updatedAt string, uptime int32, ) *RunnerMetadata`

 NewRunnerMetadata instantiates a new RunnerMetadata object This constructor will assign default values to properties that have it defined,